 Sundry Debts greater than 30 days may incur interest charges at the same rate, which is applicable to overdue rates.
-In 2015/2016 this rate will be 8.50%.
+In 2016/2017 this rate will be advised by the Office of Local Government.

-Statement of Section 64 Developer Contributions and Section 94 Contribution Plans
+Statement of Section 64 Developer Charges and Section 94 Contribution Plans

-Section 64 Developer Contributions
+Section 64 Water and Sewerage Developer Charges

-Section 64 of the Local Government Act 1993 enables Council to levy a contribution charge towards the provision of water and sewerage infrastructure services, which are required as a consequence of land development.
+Section 64 of the Local Government Act 1993 enables Council to levy a Developer Charge towards the provision of water and sewerage infrastructure services, which are required as a consequence of land development.
 The levying of this charge is in addition to any other requirement, which Council may impose in granting development consent.

-The Section 64 Developer Contributions for water and sewerage have been prepared for 2015/2016 financial year based upon NSW Office of Water guidelines requiring a Long Term Financial Plan for Water and Sewerage and Development Servicing Plans.
+The Section 64 Developer Charges for water and sewerage have been prepared for 2016/2017 financial year based upon NSW Office of Water guidelines requiring a Long Term Financial Plan for Water and Sewerage and Development Servicing Plans.
 Council implemented Development Servicing Plans from 1 July 2005.